 Dive dahab,dive in dahab,dahab diving holidays

-By plane: The main airport is Sharm El Sheikh (SSH), which is approx. 1-1.5 hours away from Dahab.
-We organise transfers from the airport to Dahab.
+By plane: The main airport is Sharm El Sheikh (SSH), which is approx. 1 hour away from Dahab.
+We organize transfers from the airport to Dahab.
 The next airport is Taba (TCP), which is around 2 hours away.

 By Bus: There are about 4-5 buses per day from Cairo to Dahab (there is also a night bus), the journey takes around 9 hours.

-If you arrive from the Taba border: the easiest is to take a taxi from there, it will take you about 2 hours (for approx. 400 LE).
+If you arrive from the Taba border: the easiest is to take a taxi from there, it will take you about 2 hours (for approx. 50 $ can be shared with others).

 We can Provide : Car for hire and Rental Service to transport you to and from Sharm El Sheikh airport.